Q&A: Book Publishing Rights and Royalties

-A. The initial cost to self-publish a book varies from zero (to electronically self-publish with services like Barnes & Noble's NOOK Press or Amazon.com's CreateSpace or some print-on-demand book services), to tens of thousands of dollars (if you want lots of physical books with all the "extras" like book marketing and publicity).
+The initial cost to self-publish a book can be zero for self-publishing electronically with services like Barnes & Noble's NOOK Press or using a print-on-demand book service.
+Or it could cost tens of thousands of dollars if you want lots of physical books with all the "extras" like book marketing and publicity).

 Review carefully what your self-publishing service offers and make sure you understand your contract.
-This will tell you what rights you're keeping, what rights your self-publishing service might be retaining.
+This will tell you what rights you're keeping and what rights your self-publishing service might be retaining.

 If you're paying to publish your book, your contract will also stipulate what you're getting for your fees.
 Again, to avoid being disappointed, be sure you understand what you're getting before you sign.

-The Booklet I Received From a Self-Publishing Service Outlines the Author's Gains From Every Book Which Is Sold (From 40% in American Sales to 25% in International Sales). the Maximum Amount of Books You Anticipate Being Sold Numbers the Thousands of Copies.
+The Maximum Amount of Books You Anticipate Being Sold Is in the Thousands.
 What Happens If the Book Is a Bestseller, and Sells Millions—Twenty Million, Thirty Million?

-Seriously, again, most self-published books do not sell in the millions or hundreds of thousands—or even tens of thousands—copies.
-Still, if you have a solid media platform and truly expect to sell more copies of your book than the maximum stated in your contract, you may be able to negotiate with your publisher to add a higher "bucket" (for example "25,000+ copies"), with a more favorable royalty percentage, to the royalty schedule.
+Seriously, again, most self-published books do not sell in the millions or hundreds of thousands—or even tens of thousands—of copies.
+Still, if you have a solid media platform and truly expect to sell more copies of your book than the maximum stated in your contract, you may be able to negotiate with your publisher to add a higher "bucket" (for example 25,000+ copies), with a more favorable royalty percentage, to the royalty schedule.

-A Self-Publishing Service Material States That the Author Gets Regular Reports of Book Sales and the Monies He or She Is Due.
-Does It Mean That the Author Has to Believe the Publisher Just Because He/She Says So?
-Is There Any Chance That the Author Can Audit the Sales of His Book?
+An Author May Get Regular Sales Reports for Their Book.
+Does It Mean That the Author Has to Believe the Publisher?
+Is There Any Way the Author Can Audit the Sales of Their Book?

 Book sales and royalty statements are generated on a regular basis from the publisher, and (if you're lucky) are accompanied by a royalty check.
 This is standard industry practice, and authors and agents generally rely on the information that is provided to them.
 If you are dealing with a reputable book publisher or self-publishing service, you should be able to trust the book sales figures they give you.
 You should review your statements carefully—and you should be able to get an explanation for any of the figures you don't understand.

 Regarding film rights to your book (or translation rights, or any other rights), with a traditional publisher, your agent would negotiate these rights up front and the details would be covered in your book contract.
-If you feel that, with your connections in those areas, you could do a better job of finding rights buyers, your agent might be able to negotiate for you letting you keep the rights.
+If you feel you could do a better job of finding rights buyers, your agent might be able to negotiate for you letting you keep the rights.

 Whoever your book publisher—whether a traditional publisher or a self-publishing service—the book contract you sign with them should cover the amount of the book rights sale proceeds that you, the author, would be entitled to if the publisher is successful in selling the film, translation or any other rights.